erezrokah/serverless-monorepo-app/README.md

 This repository uses [lerna](https://lernajs.io/) and yarn workspaces to handle dependencies.

-The React frontend app sites under `frontend/`.
+The React frontend app sits under `frontend/`.

-The Serverless services sits under `services/`.
+The Serverless services sit under `services/`.

 Shared services code is under `services/common/` (e.g. both `api-service` and `email-service` use the same authentication handler).